French fries: Nutrition

-French fries primarily contain carbohydrates (mostly in the form of starch) and protein from the potato, and fat absorbed during the deep-frying process.
+French fries primarily contain carbohydrates (mostly in the form of starch), with some fat absorbed during the deep-frying process and protein from the potato.
 Salt, which contains sodium, is almost always applied as a surface seasoning.
-For example, a large serving of french fries at McDonald's in the United States is 154 grams and includes 350 mg of sodium.
+For example, a large serving of French fries at McDonald's in the United States is 154 grams and includes 350 mg of sodium.
 The 510 calories come from 66 g of carbohydrates, 24 g of fat and 7 g of protein.

-A number of experts have criticised french fries for being very unhealthy.
+A number of experts have criticised French fries for being very unhealthy.
 According to Jonathan Bonnet in a Time magazine article, "fries are nutritionally unrecognizable from a spud" because they "involve frying, salting, and removing one of the healthiest parts of the potato: the skin, where many of the nutrients and fiber are found."
-Kristin Kirkpatrick calls french fries "an extremely starchy vegetable dipped in a fryer that then loads on the unhealthy fat, and what you have left is a food that has no nutritional redeeming value in it at all."
+Kristin Kirkpatrick calls French fries "an extremely starchy vegetable dipped in a fryer that then loads on the unhealthy fat, and what you have left is a food that has no nutritional redeeming value in it at all."
 David Katz states that "French fries are often the super-fatty side dish to a burger—and both are often used as vehicles for things like sugar-laced ketchup and fatty mayo."
-Eric Morrissette, spokesperson for Health Canada, states that people should limit their intake of french fries, but eating them occasionally is not likely to be a health concern.
+Eric Morrissette, spokesperson for Health Canada, states that people should limit their intake of French fries, but eating them occasionally is not likely to be a health concern.